MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 Now you can run the game!

-Press F5 to start the app running.
+Press F5 to start the app.
 You should see a window open, prompting you to click on the screen.
 You’ll also see a dinosaur moving around in the background.
 Go ahead and close out of the game and we’ll begin examining the app and its key components.

 > Something go wrong?
 Be sure you have installed Visual Studio with web support.
 You can check by creating a new project - if there is no support for JavaScript, you will need to re-install Visual Studio and check the Microsoft Web Developer Tools box.

 ## Walkthrough

-When you start up this game, you’ll see a prompt to click on the screen. the Pointer Lock API is used to allow you to look around with your mouse.
-Moving is done by pressing the W, A, S, D / arrow keys.
+When you start up this game, you’ll see a prompt to click on the screen.
+The [Pointer Lock API]([Pointer Lock API](https://docs.microsoft.com/microsoft-edge/dev-guide/dom/pointer-lock)) is used to allow you to look around with your mouse.
+Moving is done by pressing the W, A, S, D/arrow keys.
 The goal of this game is to stay away from the dinosaur.
 Once the dinosaur is close enough to you, it’ll start chasing you until you either get out of range or get too close and lose the game.

 ### 1. Setting up your initial HTML file